ZengineHQ/developers/plugins/registration/index.md

         </tr>
         <tr>
             <td>controller</td>
-            <td>You can have multiple controllers in your plugin javascript.
+            <td>You can have multiple controllers in your plugin JavaScript.
 This param represents the main controller name.
 Note that all controller names are prefixed with your namepsace, like <code>myPluginCntl</code>.</td>
         </tr>
         <tr>
             <td>template</td>
             <td>Similar to controller, your plugin HTML can have multiple templates.
-This is the template that corresponds with the main controller.
+The `template` parameter corresponds to the template associated with the main controller.
 This value represents a template ID in the plugin HTML.
 The template ID must be prefixed with a dash-delimited version of your namespace, like <code>my-plugin-main</code>.
 This is in keeping with the AngularJS HTML attribute style.</td>
         </tr>
         <tr>
             <td>title</td>